-4.3 Time-Series Analysis of Longer Term Treasury Supply
+4.3 Time Series Analysis of Longer-term Treasury Supply

-In this section, we use a different method and different data to measure the impact of asset purchases (or sales) on the ten-year term premium.39 Specifically, we estimate statistical models that explain the historical variation (prior to the announcement of the LSAP programs) in the term premium using factors related to: 1) the business cycle, 2) uncertainty about economic fundamentals, and 3) the net public sector supply of longer term dollar-denominated debt securities.
-Using a variety of model specifications, we estimate the effects on the term premium of changes in the stock of longer term debt held by private investors.
-We then use these results to estimate the (out-of-sample) impact of the Federal Reserve's asset purchases through March 2010, which represent a reduction in the supply of longer term debt securities to private investors.
+In this section, we use a different method and different data to measure the impact of asset purchases on the 10-year term premium.34 Specifically, we estimate statistical models that explain the historical variation (before the LSAP programs) in the term premium using factors related to: (1) the business cycle, (2) uncertainty about economic fundamentals, and (3) the net public-sector supply of longer-term dollar-denominated debt securities.
+Using a variety of model specifications, we estimate the effects of changes in the stock of longer-term debt held by private investors on the term premium.
+We then use these results to estimate the impact of the Federal Reserve's asset purchases.

-Following Backus and Wright (2007), we explain historical time-variation in the term premium using an ordinary-least-squares regression model of the form:
+Following Backus and Wright (2007), we explain historical time-variation in the term premium using an ordinary least squares regression model of the form:

-$$tp_t^{10} = X_t \beta + \varepsilon_t,$$
+$$tp_t^{10} = X_t\beta + \varepsilon_t$$

-where tp_t^{10} is the nominal ten-year yield term premium, and X_t is a set of observable factors.
-40 However, we expand on the set of explanatory variables used by Backus and Wright, focusing on the three types of variables noted above.
-41
+where tp_t^{10} is the nominal 10-year yield term premium, and X_t is a set of observable factors.35 However, we expand on the set of explanatory variables used by Backus and Wright, focusing on the three types of variables noted above.36